-Chances are, you’ve already heard about vitamin C and are likely incorporating it into your skincare routine, already.
-The powerful antioxidant is known for its brightening properties, but not all vitamin C is created equally.
-Read on and let us tell you all about vitamin C and its amazing skin benefits.
+Chances are, you’ve already heard about vitamin C and are likely incorporating it into your skincare routine.
+The powerful antioxidant is known for its brightening properties but not all vitamin C is created equally.
+Read on let us tell you all about vitamin C and its amazing skin benefits.

-Vitamin C is one of the most well known and studied skincare actives, containing a plethora of skin benefits.
+Vitamin C is one of the most well known and studied skincare actives with a plethora of skin benefits.
 Topical application of vitamin C helps protect skin from UVA and UVB damage, increases skin elasticity and strength, decreases hyperpigmentation, speeds wound healing, reduces inflammation, and can improve skin barrier function.